ruhoh/ruhoh.com/docs/2/pages.md

-# Model View
+# Model (view)

-Each and every page you create is modeled in the View by a ModelView class for that given page-like resource.
+Each and every page you create is modeled in the View by a ModelView class for that given page.

 The collections should always return ModelView class instances if they are available: